KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Sensibo by wlans](https://github.com/wlans/MMM-Sensibo)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. No image found.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-7. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - @fortawesome/fontawesome-free  ^6.6.0  →  ^6.7.1

 ### [MMM-SensorGateway by mattileh](https://github.com/mattileh/MMM-SensorGateway)